henriksen/posthog-dotnet/README.md

 When you create the Release, the [`main.yml`](../.github/.workflow.release.yml) workflow builds and publishes the package to NuGet.

 > ![IMPORTANT]
 > When creating a release, it's important to create and publish it in one go.
-If you save a draft of the release and then later publish it, the workflow will not run.
+If you save a draft of the release and
+> then later publish it, the workflow will not run.
+If you find yourself in that position, you can [manually trigger the workflow run](https://github.com/PostHog/posthog-dotnet/actions/workflows/main.yaml)
+> and select the tag to publish.